AMS Innovation Fellowship Think Tank

 Disrupt AMS and your own organization to drive meaningful and lasting change

-Guiding you in this journey will be Jaime Casap, former chief education evangelist at Google and former keynote speaker at The Montessori Event 2022.
-With Jaime's support, your cohort will seek sustainable pathways for Montessori to expand its reach and ways for pedagogy, teacher education, and school leadership to evolve to better meet the needs of children and adolescents of today.
+Guiding you in this journey will be Eric Rodriguez, regional director of education at Intel Corporation and former keynote speaker at The Montessori Event 2023.
+With Eric's support, your cohort will seek sustainable pathways for Montessori to expand its reach and ways for pedagogy, teacher education, and school leadership to evolve to better meet the needs of children and adolescents of today.